 If you need assistance calculating the exact amount of money that you need to pay, contact your school’s financial aid office for clarification.
 It’s better to be safe than sorry.

-Step 3: Complete the Sparrow Application
+Step 3: Complete the Sparrow Pre-qualification Form

 Sparrow wants to help you find the perfect lender to finance your educational costs.
-Our platform helps borrowers just like you find and compare private student loans across 15+ premier student loan lenders.
+Our platform helps borrowers just like you find and compare private student loans across 15+ private student loan lenders.
 You can also compare how different cosigners affect the loan to determine which option is best for you.

 You can also reach out to your school’s financial aid office for assistance with finding a private student loan lender.
 You can ask your institution for a list of preferred lenders or speak with a financial aid worker whose job is to assist you with any financial matters.

-Step 4: Compare Student Loan Offers
+Step 4: Compare Student Loan Rates

 When you’re comparing student loans, here are some key factors that you should look out for:

-Cosigner | Do you need a cosigner to qualify for the loan with you?
+Do you need a cosigner to qualify for the loan with you?
 Do you have a cosigner who is willing to sign the loan with you?
-Does the loan have a cosigner release policy, and if so, what is it? |

-Interest Rate | What is the interest rate of the loan?
-Do you have a variable interest rate (an interest rate that changes based on the economy) or a fixed interest rate (a set interest rate that stays the same)? |
+Do you have a variable interest rate (an interest rate that changes based on the economy) or a fixed interest rate (a set interest rate that stays the same)?

-Repayment Plan | What is the repayment plan for the loan?
-Does the loan offer a grace period (a period of time where you do not need to make loan payments) after you leave school, or will you be making payments during the school year? |
+Does the loan offer a grace period (a period of time where you do not need to make loan payments) after you leave school, or will you be making payments during the school year?

-Loan Origination | Does the loan have an origination fee (a fee that you need to pay to “create” the loan?) |
+Does the loan have an origination fee (a fee that you need to pay to “create” the loan?)

-Borrower Protection | Does the loan offer loan forbearance and deferment? |
+Does the loan offer loan forbearance and deferment?

 Consider your loan priorities as you sift through options: do you prefer a loan with a short repayment plan and a low interest rate, or a loan with cosigner release terms?
 Is loan forbearance or deferment a must-have, or do you think you can manage without it?